Regulation of electronic cigarettes: Asia

-Current legal status of e-cigarettes and nicotine-containing or nicotine-free cartridges in Oceania:

 Several countries and jurisdictions in Asia, including Bangladesh, Bhutan, Brunei, Cambodia, Hong Kong, Macau, Iran, Iraq, Lebanon, Maldives, North Korea, Oman, Palestine, Qatar, Singapore, Sri Lanka, Syria, Taiwan, Thailand, and Turkmenistan, have implemented bans on the importation, sale, and distribution of electronic cigarettes.

 In Malaysia, e-cigarettes containing nicotine are classified as medicinal products requiring a medical prescription, while nicotine-free products can be legally sold without limitations.
 However, certain states such as Penang, Kedah, Johor, and Kelantan have enacted laws that completely prohibit the sale of e-cigarettes, regardless of nicotine content.
 Similarly, in Japan, e-cigarettes without nicotine can be freely sold, while those with nicotine are considered medicinal products requiring registration.
 As of now, no medicinal e-cigarettes have been approved.
 Nevertheless, the Ministry of Health, Labor and Welfare has issued a statement permitting the private importation of medicinal e-cigarettes for personal use, provided the imported quantity is less than a one-month supply.

 On the other hand, countries like mainland China, Israel, Jordan, Kazakhstan, Kyrgyzstan, Saudi Arabia, and the United Arab Emirates have implemented laws that set maximum limits on the nicotine content allowed in e-cigarette liquids.